Skip to main content

 Import and export requires /system_functionality/edit_systemconfiguration access rule permission.
 Import of available-protocols requires superadmin permission.
 For more information on permissions, see Roles and Access Rules.

-To build and run the ConfigDump tool from the command line, using the following build argument:
+To build and run the ConfigDump tool from the command line, use the following build argument:

 BASH